quencs/baml/beps/docs/proposals/BEP-002-match/README.md

   _: B => "b"
 }

-// WARNING: unreachable arm (B already covered by catch-all) match (x) {
+// ERROR: unreachable arm (B already covered by catch-all) match (x) {
   _: A => "a"
   _ => "other"